Status: Nature Conservation Marine Protected Area (Nature Conservation MPA)

 4. Assessment of progress towards conservation objectives

 Whilst a baseline site condition monitoring survey has taken place, further site condition monitoring work will be required in order to conclude with confidence as to the degree to which the site is moving towards or achieving its conservation objectives.
-Further information will be provided in the Assessment section as it becomes available.

 Last updated: February 2017